Carbohydrate Foods and Health

 [i] Eat to Live, 2004

-When a body replaces the hedonic craving/addiction with nature’s true and faithful disease-fighters, good things happen: swapping-out the mocha-latte, Red BS, sub-sandwiches, sweet-fat deli-addiction, snack “food,” white bread, heat-and-eat pizza, crazy-expensive breakfast cereals, processed meat, and so forth.
+When a body replaces the Standard American Diet (SAD) with nature’s true and faithful disease-fighters, good things happen: swapping-out the mocha-latte, Red BS, sub-sandwiches, sweet-fat deli-addiction, snack “food,” white bread, heat-and-eat pizza, crazy-expensive breakfast cereals, processed meat, and so forth.
 Whew!

 It’s absolutely not a “fad diet;” rather, it’s the human diet.
-Importantly, “plant-forward” doesn’t mean cutting out all animal products.
-Restrict–yes.
+Importantly, “plant-forward” menus do not mean cutting out all animal products.
+Restricting — yes.
 Great reading by Joel Fuhrman: Eat to Live and The End of Diabetes.
-Near the bottom of the page Fats, Oils, and Health, you’ll meet two other physicians who are disease-reversal experts: Dr. Caldwell Esselstyn and Dr. Dean Ornish.
+Near the bottom of the page Fats, Oils, and Health, you’ll meet two other disease-reversal experts: Dr. Caldwell Esselstyn and Dr. Dean Ornish.

 Meat not the “main dish?”
 The notion “salad is the main dish,” is a philosophy as ancient as Hippocrates.
-The body resolves disease when we flood it with plant-based nutrients and cut calories at the same time (Fuhrman’s Equation, above).
+The body resolves disease when we flood it with plant-based nutrients and cut calories at the same time (see Fuhrman’s Equation, above).
 Fasting has also been key to disease treatment for a very long time.
-The perfectly natural fast you might consider is the one between supper and break-fast, roughly 12-hours.
+The perfectly normal everyday-fast is one required for a healthy body and mind — between supper and breakfast, roughly 12-hours.

-A daily period without eating of, say, 12-hours allows the body to rest and repair.
-Without a meal to digest, the body and brain bring down blood sugar and insulin and they do the routine clean-house.
+• A daily period without eating of, say, 12-hours allows the body to cleanse and repair.
+Without a meal to digest, your body and brain bring down blood sugar and insulin and they clean-house.
 This daily “fast” boosts the immune system, lowers inflammation and helps prevent disease.

 Why discuss healing in a section about carbohydrates?

-Whole plant food are high in carbohydrates, nutrients, and antioxidants (most of which are themselves carbohydrates)
+• Whole plant foods — high in carbohydrates — are high in disease-fighting antioxidants (most of which are themselves carbohydrates)

 Carbs are Not “Bad”!